Purdue University: Media

 The Purdue Exponent, an independent student newspaper, has the largest circulation of any Indiana college newspaper, with a daily circulation of 17,500 copies during the spring and fall semesters.
 From 1889 to 2008 Purdue published a yearbook called the Debris.

-WBAA is a professional radio station operation owned by and licensed to Purdue University.
-The station operates three noncommercial stations: WBAA News, WBAA Classical, and WBAA Jazz.
-The stations can be heard on AM920, 101.3 FM, and 105.9 FM.
+WBAA are radio station operations owned by and licensed to Metropolitan Indianapolis Public Media, with studios at the university, featuring three noncommercial stations: WBAA News, WBAA Classical, and WBAA Jazz.
+The stations can be heard on AM 920, 101.3 FM, and 105.9 FM.
 WBAA also broadcasts on HD Radio and digital platforms including wbaa.org and the WBAA app.
 Its studios are in the Edward C. Elliott Hall of Music on the Purdue campus, and the transmitters are in Lafayette, Indiana.
-WBAA is the longest continuously-operating radio station in Indiana, having been licensed on April 4, 1922.
+WBAA is the longest continuously operating radio station in Indiana, having been licensed on April 4, 1922.
 WBAA is a NPR member station.
-Despite some public disapproval, in 2022, Purdue sold WBAA to WFYI-FM.
+Despite some public disapproval, in 2022, Purdue sold WBAA (AM) and WBAA-FM to WFYI-FM.
 Purdue received $700,000 in underwriting credit while agreeing to provide an investment of $250,000 annually for two years to WFYI to offset initial operating costs.

 There are also a few campus radio stations on campus.
 Currently, three radio stations operate from residence halls, broadcasting via internet only; WCCR from Cary Quadrangle (not to be confused with the current WCCR FM or WCCR-LP stations in other states), WILY from Wiley Hall, and WHHR from Harrison Hall.

 W9YB is the callsign of the Amateur Radio Club at Purdue University.
 W9YB is the longest standing club on campus and also holds the self-declared title of having one of the largest and most active collegiate amateur radio stations in the country.
 W9YB actively participates in emergency management for the Tippecanoe County area and maintains ready status with its members in skills to assist.
 W9YB is among the longest standing amateur radio clubs in the United States, with the current callsign dating back to 1932 and the previous callsign 9YB dating back to 1920.

-The "Movie Tribute Show" was created in a small television studio (now known as the Erik Mygrant Studio) on campus in 1999.
+The Movie Tribute Show was created in a small television studio (now known as the Erik Mygrant Studio) on campus in 1999.